Pronton2001/wsl-environment/README.md

 This is my wsl setting.
+Just for fun.